Over the years I’ve learned some things “the hard way” – and here are my steps for gainful, long-lasting employment.

-- Be likeable.
+- Be likable.
 Have a positive attitude.
 Small talk.

 - Do your work.
-Communicate with managers/co-workers statuses of your work.
+Communicate with managers/co-workers the status of your work.

 - Make recommendations to managers on improving workflow or policy.
 Whether or not they agree, they will notice you.

-- Offer to stay late, help others, cover shifts.
+- Offer to stay late, help others, and cover shifts.

 - Get your hands into everything thing.
 The more roots you have, the harder it is to pull you out.

 #1 Show up, every day.

 I had perfect attendance in High School.
 That alone landed me my first job when I was 16.
 I remember the look on the face of the guy interviewing me when I told him.
 The interview basically stopped right there as we shook hands.

 The easiest way to do this is by saying “hi” every morning.
 Chime in when there is a conversation about the game/show/event on TV last night.
 Smile and crack jokes when you can.
 Share something personal now and then.